 - Climate prediction modeling

 He doesn’t see the challenges on mine sites today being all that different from 20 or 30 years ago, but the scale of projects has grown and expectations in the reclamation activities have gone from “Hey, nobody’s done this before, so give it your best shot” to “that’s old hat now.”
 It has altered what the client expects or assumes about this work.

 The challenges in general remain the same, though: how to stabilize large areas of disturbed land where there may not be ‘topsoil’ to put back; how to establish land forms that can be stabilized with the materials at hand; how to stabilize channels at the lowest cost; how best to protect the initial seeding from erosion until the vegetation reaches a point where it can hold the soil; etc.

 What is the biggest challenge to achieving success in disturbed land reclamation?

 “I think by far it’s understanding the period of time that’s necessary to stabilize the soil until it achieves a self-sustaining level of establishment,” Williams says.
 “If you know this, you can minimize the level of protection you must design into the project.
-Predicting this is largely an inexact science … and since periods of draught or excessive precipitation drastically affects it, the changing climate we are experiencing now adds to the difficulty.”
+Predicting this is largely an inexact science.… Since periods of drought or excessive precipitation drastically affect it, the changing climate we are experiencing now adds to the difficulty.”

-Cost-benefit analysis, he says, helps elucidate how important proper planning and patience pays off when it comes to disturbed land reclamation.
+Cost-benefit analyses, he says, help elucidate how important proper planning and patience is to successful disturbed land reclamation schemes.

 For more information on Fiore’s work, visit www.fioregold.com.
-And to hear Tom Williams share 40 years of disturbed land reclamation experience as well as learn about related topics in mining, erosion and sediment control, and affiliated sectors, visit www.IECA.org.
-Click through to the events section for the latest on IECA’s annual conference, such as the early bird registration deadline in mid-January and a breakdown of the full technical program.0
+To hear Tom Williams share 40 years of disturbed land reclamation experience as well as learn about related topics in mining, erosion and sediment control, and affiliated sectors, visit www.IECA.org.
+Click through to the events section for the latest on IECA’s annual conference and check out the full technical program.0